Ernesto Miranda: Confession without rights; Miranda v. Arizona

-On March 13, 1963, Miranda's truck was spotted and license plates recognized by the brother of an 18-year-old kidnapping and rape victim, Lois Ann Jameson (the victim had given the brother a description).
-With his description of the car and a partial license plate number, Phoenix police officers Carroll Cooley and Wilfred Young confronted Miranda, who voluntarily accompanied them to the police station and participated in a lineup.
-At the time, Miranda was a person of interest, and not formally in custody.
+On March 13, 1963, Miranda's truck was spotted and license plates recognized by the brother of an 18-year-old kidnapping and rape victim, Patricia Weir (the victim had given the brother a description).
+With his description of the car and a partial license plate number, Phoenix Police Department officers Carroll Cooley and Wilfred Young confronted Miranda, who voluntarily accompanied them to the police station and participated in a police lineup.
+At the time, Miranda was a person of interest, but not formally in custody.

-After the lineup, when Miranda asked how he did, the police implied that he was positively identified, at which point he was placed under arrest, and brought to an interrogation room.
-After two hours of interrogation, some of which regarded another offense for which Miranda was separately tried and convicted, Miranda hand-wrote a confession to the kidnapping and rape of Jameson.
-At the top of each sheet was the printed certification that "…this statement has been made voluntarily and of my own free will, with no threats, coercion or promises of immunity and with full knowledge of my legal rights, understanding any statement I make can and will be used against me."
-After confessing to the officers, Miranda was brought to meet the victim for positive voice identification.
-Asked by officers in her presence whether this was the victim, he said, "That's the girl."
+After the lineup, when Miranda asked how he did, the police implied that he was positively identified, at which point he was placed under arrest, and taken to an interrogation room.
+After two hours of interrogation, some of which regarded another offense for which Miranda was separately tried and convicted, Miranda hand-wrote a confession to the kidnapping and rape of Weir.
+At the top of each sheet was the printed certification that "this statement has been made voluntarily and of my own free will, with no threats, coercion or promises of immunity and with full knowledge of my legal rights, understanding any statement I make can and will be used against me."
+After confessing to the officers, Miranda was taken to meet the victim for positive voice identification.
+Asked by officers in her presence whether this was the victim, he said: "That's the girl."
 The victim stated that the sound of Miranda's voice matched that of the culprit.